microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ### Test inside Postman

 Let's test this in Postman to see how it works.
-Open the Postman application and copy paste the URL from your API in APIM.
+Open the Postman application and copy/paste the URL from your API in APIM.
 It should be inside the **Test** tab:

 ![APIM Test URL](assets/apim-test-tab-url.png)

 In Postman, create a new request and paste the URL in the URL field.
 Select the **Body** tab and select **form-data** as the type of the body.
 Then define `audios` as a key and select your audio file to upload.

-Run the request and you should see a `401` status code because you need to add the subscription key in the header of the request.
+Run the request, and you should see a `401` status code because you need to add the subscription key in the header of the request.
 In fact the APIM give you the possibility to protect your API with a subscription key.

 To do so, go back to your APIM instance and select the **Subscriptions** tab and click on the **+ Add Subscription** button to create a new subscription key dedicated to your API:

 ![APIM Add Subscription](assets/apim-create-api-subscription-key.png)

 Then you can copy the subscription key and add it in the header of your request in Postman in the `Ocp-Apim-Subscription-Key` key.
-Run the request again and you should see a `200` status code:
+Run the request again, and you should see a `200` status code:

 ![Postman Test](assets/apim-postman-sucess-result.png)

 ## Lab 4 : Summary

-At the end of this lab you should have an Azure Function exposed as an API in Azure API Management.
+At the end of this lab you should have an Azure Function exposed as an API via Azure API Management.
 You should be able to call this API with a subscription key to upload an audio file to the storage account.

 [import-azure-function-azure-api-management]: https://learn.microsoft.com/en-us/azure/api-management/import-function-app-as-api

 ---

-# Lab 5 : Use Azure Functions for Azure Open AI
+# Lab 5 : Use Azure Functions with Azure OpenAI

-In this lab you will use Azure Functions to call the Azure Open AI service to analyse the transcription of the audio file and add some information to the Cosmos DB entry.
+In this lab you will use Azure Functions to call the Azure OpenAI service to analyze the transcription of the audio file and add some information to the Cosmos DB entry.

-You will go back to the Azure Durable Function you did in the previous lab and add a connection to Azure Open AI to be able summarize the transcription you saved.
+You will go back to the Azure Durable Function you did in the previous lab and add a connection to Azure OpenAI to be able to summarize the transcription you saved.

 So the scope of the lab is this one:

 ![Hand's On Lab Architecture Lab](assets/azure-functions-lab6.png)

-## Setup for Azure Open AI
+## Setup for Azure OpenAI

 ### Add the .NET package